k2sebeom/tcp-media-stream/README.md

 ## Connection

+![Protocol](./asset/protocol.png)

 The media server initiates streaming beginning with 2 handshakes.
 First, client should send a valid stream key to the server.
 The server validates the received key and sends a response to the client.
 After the client receives a 'good' sign from the server, then it sends a packet containing streaming metadata.

+![Packet](./asset/packet.png)

 The packet is a 9 bytes data containing sampling rate, channel count, and data format.
+The first two bytes contain sampling rate in a format of litte-endian encoded unsigned-int.
+The next two bytes contain channel count in a format of litte-endian encoded unsigned-int.
+The last 5 bytes is a string indicating a data format (ex. f32le, s16le).

 Once server receives correct metadata, it opens a transcoder and starts feeding audio data to the transcoder to create HLS contents.

-![Protocol](./asset/protocol.png)

-![Packet](./asset/packet.png)

 ## Action